 Encourage customers to click by adding markup that displays price, availability, color, reviews ratings, etc. right in the search results.

 Pro tip: Use various combinations of primary and secondary keywords in product image captions to capture people who are looking for similar items to purchase.
 My search for a ‘red trench coat’ turned up results for both red trench and regular red coats for men and women.

-Keyword placement in URLs is a critical ranking signal.
+According to top seo services, Keyword placement in URLs is a critical ranking signal.
 It helps search engines – and customers – understand what the page is about.

 While most CMS autogenerate URLs, you should edit it as needed to include the primary and possibly secondary keywords.

 Your product page URLs should look clean and descriptive, with a distinctly visible hierarchy between each directory and the final page.

 For instance, which one do you think looks better?

 Link 1: Digitalshop.com/en-us/womens/pants/blue-polka-dot-pant

 Link 2 doesn’t tell you anything about the page.
 On the other hand, Link 1 can be easily understood and indexed by search engines under accurate product categories and, as a result, ringing up a sale for you.